 - Butane gas cartridges for use with the camping stove

-- Water for the two hour hike in and out
+- Water for the two hour hike in

 - A sleep bag or linen

 - A water filtration or sterilisation system if you are not comfortable drinking creek water